Head-on collisions of $\ell$-boson stars: Results

+The more compact the binary, the larger the amplitude of the gravitational waveform; for the most compact objects the amplitude is almost one order of magnitude larger than for their less compact counterparts.
+This result applies for both coherent and incoherent states.
+This phenomenon is related with the size and geometry of the binary.
+For $\ell$-boson stars the maximum energy density is not located at the geometrical center of the star; the shape of these objects is more like a spherical shell.
+As the value of $\ell$ increases, the maximum of the density tends to the external boundary leaving a region with almost zero density at the geometrical center.
+For very compact binaries the radius $R_{99}$ is considerably smaller than for the less compact ones and the encounter is more violent producing a stronger gravitational signal.

 To further investigate the post-merger behavior, let us compare it for the $\ell=1$ model B and for the merger of two standard $\ell=0$ boson stars, with the same radius $R_{99}$ as the $\ell=1$ model.
 The $\ell=0$ corresponding collisions were already discussed in \cite{Palenzuela:2006wp}, where it was shown that the remnant approaches another $\ell=0$ boson star.
 In Fig. \ref{fig:mass_l0l1} (left) we can see that the mass decreases in the collision process, reaching below the maximal mass allowed for $\ell=0$ boson stars.
 The mass loss can be roughly divided into two phases.
 There is an initial slower decrease, partly due to GW emission, followed by a larger decrease rate, due to scalar field emission, $i.e.$ gravitational cooling, that remains throughout the evolution.
 The remnant oscillates around a spherical distribution; in fact an equilibrium boson star with $\ell=0$, with the oscillation amplitude decreasing with time.
 We stress the main relaxation process to attain the equilibrium state is gravitational cooling.
+This can be confirmed in Fig.~\ref{fig:E_GW}, where the energy radiated by GW is shown; when compared to the total mass loss, in Fig.~\ref{fig:mass_bindinge}, it is seen that the emitted gravitational radiation is at least one order of magnitude smaller than the the total mass loss, in all the cases.